Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

  - done with the expenses an reports display including both tables
  - added logic CRUD for expenses
  - Fixed the filter and the edit,add,delete, and cancel has been connected to the database
+- done with the logic for farm
+- done displaying farm and pigs
+- done function for adding weight pigs and farm

 # CHANGES